KeyboardKit/KeyboardKit/README.md

 ## Demo Applications

-This project contains a `Demo` folder with a demo apps that lets you try out different KeyboardKit features.
+This project has a `Demo` folder with a demo apps that lets you try out different KeyboardKit features.

 The demo app has 5 keyboard extensions: